samwise41/training-plan/endurance_plan.md

 | :--- | :--- | :--- | :--- |
 | 2025-12-28 | TBD | TBD | Baseline testing week complete. |

+# Appendix D: Athlete Handover & Training Overview

+## Project Overview

+This document serves as a high-level handover for a transition between coaches or for initiating a new AI session.
+It outlines the specific training architecture we have developed, the athlete's non-negotiable requirements for documentation, and a guide on how to utilize the Master Training Plan effectively.

+## 1. Summary of Document Sections

+### Section 1: Athlete Profile & Baseline Metrics

+* **Focus:** The "Starting Point."

+* **Content:** This section contains current physiological data, injury history, and specific performance goals.
+It defines the "North Star" for the entire program.

+* **Coaching Note:** Use this to ensure every prescribed session aligns with the athlete's long-term objectives and physical constraints.

+### Section 2: The Master Training Plan (MTP)

+* **Focus:** The "Roadmap."

+* **Content:** A periodized calendar detailing mesocycles (phases) and microcycles (weeks).
+It includes specific endurance protocols, interval structures, and recovery sessions.

+* **Coaching Note:** This is the primary living document.
+It should be updated weekly based on the athlete's subjective feedback and actual output data.

+## 2. Requirements for the Master Plan

+The athlete has established specific requirements for how the training must be documented and managed:

+1. **Transparency:** All training intensity must be clearly defined and based on the athlete's established **cycling power zones** and **heart rate zones**.
+Prescriptions should refer to specific percentages of FTP (Functional Threshold Power) or Max HR to ensure objective scaling.

+2. **Flexibility:** The plan must include "audible" options for days when recovery is low or external stress is high.
+This ensures the athlete remains consistent without overtraining.

+3. **Data-Driven:** Every 4th week is a mandatory deload/testing week.
+During this time, data from the previous block must be analyzed to adjust the zones and targets for the following block.

+## 3. How to Use the Master Plan

+To ensure a seamless transition and continuity of training, the incoming coach should follow these steps:

+1. **Review the Baseline:** Start with Section 1 to understand the "Why" behind the current focus and movement selections.

+2. **Identify Current Placement in the MTP:**

+   * **Review the Periodization Phase Table:** Locate the high-level table that breaks the year/season into specific blocks.

+   * **Determine Current Phase:** Identify which phase we are currently in (e.g., Base 1, Build, or Peak).

+   * **Determine Current Week:** Analyze where the athlete is within that phase (e.g., Week 2 of a 4-week Build block).

+3. **Establish the Next Microcycle:** Once the current position is identified, establish the specific schedule for the next week.
+This involves aligning the intensity and volume with the goals of that specific phase to maximize training adaptations while respecting the progressive overload logic built into the plan.

+4. **Verify the Zones:** Ensure that the power and heart rate zones used in the upcoming week's prescriptions match the most recent testing data found in the baseline metrics.

+5. **Iterative Adjustments:** At the end of each microcycle, review the athlete's notes in the MTP to determine if the volume or intensity for the following week needs to be modulated.